Here’s How Often To Replace Air Filters In Your Home

 Home renovations can cause a buildup of excess dust and debris that clog air filters.
 After a renovation, such as a project involving drywall, there may be pieces of drywall, dirt, and dust collected in the air ducts, thus restricting airflow through the air filters.
 A good rule of thumb is if there’s a need to vacuum more often from debris on the floor, it’s safe to say that this debris is also going into the air filters.
 Homeowners will want to consider replacing the air filters after a heavy home renovation to keep the air clear and lower the chances of costly maintenance repairs later on.

 Reduced airflow, excess dust, or increased energy bills are all signs that filters need to be changed.

 Numerous contaminants and debris, including excess dust, can cause the air filters to clog and reduce the air circulation throughout the home.
 As the system works to counteract the effects of this excess dust and debris, it can work overtime, producing an increased energy bill.

 These are all signs that it’s time to change the air filters in the home.
-However, they can also indicate that something is malfunctioning in your HVAC system.
-If you’ve changed your air filters and are still noticing these problems, it’s wise to call in a professional to help address the root issue.
+However, they can also indicate that something is malfunctioning in the HVAC system.
+If the homeowner has changed their air filter and is still noticing these problems, it’s wise to call in a professional to help address the root issue.